Skip to Content

 Disruption of Mating Rituals and Migration Patterns

-1. Competing for nest sites
+1. Competing for safe nest sites

-4. Increased predation on eggs and fledglings
+4. Increased nest predation

 Longevity of Doves in Captivity